JuliaVTK/WriteVTK.jl/README.md

   connected by the cell.
   In the case of a triangle, this would be an integer array of length 3.

-  Note that the indices are one-based (as opposed to [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering)), following the convention in Julia.
+  Note that the connectivity indices are one-based (as opposed to [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering)), following the convention in Julia.